-If you already ring or are learning change ringing with a band in North America, ask one of the members of your band to "sponsor" you and then submit an application to the Membership Secretary, Tom Miller.
+If you already ring or are learning change ringing with a band in North America, ask one of the members of your band to "sponsor" you and then submit an application to the Membership Secretary, Mary Platt.
 Information about levels of membership and associated rates are available here.

 What would be in it for me?

 By joining the Guild, ringers have a more direct means of supporting ringing across North America than they would on their own.
 The challenges facing the Guild:

 - Overcoming the inherent difficulties of North America's vast distances;

 - Smoothing the transition of the Guild from its founder generation; and

 - Maintaining an ancient art in the face of the electronic juggernaut

 can only be addressed effectively by all of us acting together.
 Only by supporting change ringing on a broad scale can we increase the likelihood that there will still be bands to ring with as we move through this period of rapid change.

 More prosaically, membership also provides on-line access to member contact information, annual reports, and the current issue of The Clapper, as well as reduced rates on selected items at the NAGCR store.